Charlotte Alimony Lawyer

 It is generally based on the idea that the dependent spouse earns less and is thereby less able to maintain the accustomed standard of living enjoyed during the marriage.
 It may also be influenced by issues of sexual misconduct on the part of the spouses during the marriage.

 If you and your spouse cannot come to an agreement on the issue of alimony, the court will decide it for you.
-To get started with resolving the matter, it is best to retain the services of a reliable Charlotte alimony attorney who can guide you and represent you in negotiations or in court.
+To get started with resolving the matter, it is best to retain the services of a reliable spousal support attorney Charlotte clients trust, who can guide you and represent you in negotiations or in court.
 At Rech Law, P.C., we have focused our practice on family law and divorce for many years.
 Our long track record of success has given us a thorough understanding of how these issues can be resolved both inside and outside the courtroom.
 We are committed to providing all of our clients with compassion and strong representation.

 Need help with alimony?
 Contact us online or call at (704) 659-0007 to speak with our Charlotte spousal support lawyer today.